laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 openGraphDescription: 'The Strangler Fig Pattern: A Viable Approach for Migrating MVC to Middleware'
 ---

-The Strangler Fig Pattern is a gradual migration technique that allows you to progressively replace components from an existing legacy system with a new, modern platform.
+The Strangler Fig Pattern is a gradual migration technique that allows you to progressively replace components from an existing legacy system with a new platform.
 This is done while both old and new code coexist and operate in parallel during the transition.

 <!--- EXTENDED -->